Cost of living

 Combining studies and work

 Full-time studies in Sweden correspond approximately to a 40-hour week.
 If you don´t have lectures or seminars you are supposed to spend your time reading and working on group projects and other assignments.
 Combining studies with work is not a good choice.

 Only students with a Swedish personal identity number are able to open a Swedish bank account.
-The Student Union can provide with more information on how to open a bank account.
-Please visit bthstudent.se/en/bank.
-You can also contact them on firstname.lastname@example.org if you run into problems but we recommend that you read closely on the website first.
+The Student Union can provide more information on how to open a bank account.
+Please visit Student Union’s page here for more information.
+You can also contact them at firstname.lastname@example.org if you run into problems but we recommend that you read closely on the website first.
 More contact information and opening hours may be found on the Student Union website.

-Because of the transaction and conversion fees involved in frequent international transactions, students in this situation should be prepared to handle their expenses in cash.
+Keep in mind the transaction and conversion fees added in frequent international transactions.
+Students in this situation should be prepared to handle their expenses in cash.
+However, card payment is much more common in Sweden, and not all places accept cash payments, such as different shops.
 The Forex office allows international customers to open a limited savings account.
-They also provide a service for the payment of bills using cash, but take an administrative fee for doing so.
+They also provide a service for the payment of bills using cash but take an administrative fee for doing so.